EsakkiRaja-M/Integrated-Disaster-Management-and-Alert-System-IDMAS-/README.md

 <h2 id="acknowledgments">Acknowledgments</h2>

-<p>We express our gratitude to all contributors and collaborators for their efforts in making this project a success.
-Special thanks to the developers, testers, and mentors who provided guidance throughout the development process.</p>
+<p>We would like to thank the contributors, team members, and all those who supported the development of this project.
+Special thanks to the open-source community for the tools and libraries that made this project possible.</p>